 In fact, in a 2018 MassMutual study, 49 percent of respondents said they manage parents’ and/or in-laws’ finances, while 31 percent are financially responsible for parents and/or in-laws.

 If you’re not already a member of the sandwich generation, you may be in the future.
 Preparing for that responsibility now can make it an easier transition for both you and your parents.

 Here are three financial areas you can focus on if you are or will be caring for aging parents.

 As you begin caring for aging parents, you should assess their overall fiscal health.
 This includes:

 - Their liabilities.
-What if anything do they still owe on their mortgage?
+What, if anything, do they still owe on their mortgage?
 What other debts do they owe?
-How much longer will they have to pay on these obligations?
+How much longer will they have to pay for these obligations?

 - Their expenses.
 Get a handle on what they spend on basic necessities, housing, insurance premiums, medical care, and any discretionary spending.

 One type of asset and source of income your parents may want to consider is a longevity annuity.

 Also known as a deferred income annuity, this financial product enables retirees to wait longer before taking money out of a qualified retirement account.